 Ready to Google-ize your digital citizenship projects?
-October 19-23, 2020 is Digital Citizenship week.
+Digital Citizenship week is almost here.
 Take this opportunity to share positive experiences and build affirming online habits that model digital safety and responsibility.

 Target the Key Standards

-The 2016 ISTE Standards for Students is called Digital Citizen.
 Students are required to recognize the rights, responsibilities, and opportunities of living, learning, and working in an interconnected digital world.
 They must also act in safe, legal, and ethical ways.
-For Texas educators, the Technology Application TEKS for elementary and middle school expect the same from students.
+For Texas educators, the Technology Application TEKS for elementary and middle school expects the same from students.

 Digital Citizenship Google Projects